KeYProject/key-docs/docs/UsingKeyBook.md

 anywhere within the *Proof* tab, and browsing the proof using the arrow keys).

-There are also several other mechanisms in the \keysystem which help inspecting the current proof state.
+There are also several other mechanisms in the KeY system which help inspecting the current proof state.
 Instead of expanding/collapsing whole branches, it is also possible to hide intermediate proof steps in the current proof tree.